-Under Amendment 6 to the Interstate Fishery Management Plan, the harvest will be maintained below a specific rate to conserve the striped bass spawning stock so the resource can continue to replace harvested fish.
+Under Amendment 6 to the Interstate Fishery Management Plan, managers set harvest limits at a level that will conserve the striped bass spawning stock so the resource can continue to replace harvested fish.
 Researchers have determined that the minimum age for female striped bass to reproduce is between the ages of 4 and 8.
-Using this information, managers set the target population levels for this species based on the size of the female spawning stock.
+Managers set the target population levels for this species based on the size of the female spawning stock.

 In state waters, the commercial fishery is currently controlled through:

 - State-by-state catch quotas to limit the amount of fish that can be caught.

 - Minimum size limits to protect younger striped bass so they grow, mature, and reproduce.

 - Gear restrictions.

 - Seasonal fishery closures, mainly to protect spawning populations.